sebastianbastian12/cse210-projects/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `foundation` - Starter projects for foundation projects.

+For purposes of the first assigment of the first week of the semester, I am adding this information to prove the Git commands and their success functionality at Gihub.